Get insider access

 Fujifilm X-T5

-The Fujifilm X-T5 and Fujifilm X100VI share the same high-resolution APS-C sensor but have different body designs that are tailored to different uses.
+The Fujifilm X-T5 and the Fujifilm X100VI share the same high-resolution APS-C sensor but have different body designs that are tailored to different uses.
 The X-T5 is the better option if you prefer the flexibility of interchangeable lenses, while the X100VI is better if you need something compact and don't mind a fixed lens.
 The X100VI also has the benefit of a hybrid optical/electronic viewfinder, but it's less suited to video work and has a shorter battery life than the X-T5.

 RICOH GR III

 The RICOH GR III and the Fujifilm X100VI are both excellent point-and-shoot cameras.
 While they both fill a similar niche for those who want a premium compact camera for street photography, each one has its place—and its own vocal fanbase.
 The RICOH is significantly smaller and more portable, with a more unassuming design that makes it better for those who prefer to be discreet.
-The Fuji, meanwhile, is flashier, with more features, including a hybrid viewfinder, tilting screen, and excellent video specs.
+The Fuji, meanwhile, is flashier, with more features, including a hybrid viewfinder, a tilting screen, and excellent video specs.
 The good news is that both cameras are capable of capturing excellent images.

 + Show more